ngs-docs/angus/quality-trimming.md

 * TODO: finish converting to Markdown
 * TODO: update the data set - do we want to use metagenomic data?
-* TODO: eliminate jupyter notebook
+* TODO: fix the fastqc error (see https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=756296)

 Also, we could defer detailed discussion of quality foo until AFTER we do assembly and mapping, and then use this as an object lesson in how